 Important chapters for JEE Main 2026 preparation provided here are recommended by subject experts based on analysis of JEE Main previous year question papers.
 Students preparing for the exam should emphasize these chapters to score good marks.
 Candidates are also provided herewith subject-wise weightage of JEE Main chapters and topics and expert tips and tricks for subject-wise preparation.

-National Testing Agency (NTA) will soon announce the JEE Main 2026 exam dates.
-NTA will conduct the JEE Main 2026 Session 1 exam in January while the Session 2 exam will be held in April, 2026.
+National Testing Agency (NTA) has announced the JEE Main 2026 exam dates.
+NTA will conduct the JEE Main 2026 Session 1 exam from January 21 to 30 while the Session 2 exam will be held from April 2 to 9, 2026.
 Check the most important chapters for JEE Main 2026 and prepare for the exam effectively.

 - JEE Main Important Chapters & Topics for Physics